 - 22 EFRAG is concerned that the by requiring entities to assess the costs (for preparers) and benefits (for users) of retrospective application, the proposed amendments may introduce an element of high subjectivity, in particular regarding the assessment of benefit for users. - This subjectivity was clearly acknowledged by the IASB when it decided to maintain an impracticability criterion (rather than introduce an 'undue cost' criterion) as explained in paragraph BC 24 of IAS 8: - The [IASB] decided that an exemption based on management's assessment of undue cost or effort is too subjective to be applied consistently by different entities.
 Moreover, the [IASB] decided that balancing costs and benefits is a task for the [IASB] when it sets accounting requirements rather than for entities when they apply those requirements. - 24 EFRAG notes that the proposed amendments include elaboration on factors that an entity may consider when assessing the cost/benefit trade-off (paragraphs A6 to A 10).
-However, EFRAG considers that this guidance is too generic and could be usefully supplemented by: - (a) Identifying how the expected benefits to users could be quantified to compare with the costs. - (b) Emphasising the interactions between the assessment of benefits to users with the assessment of materiality of the information.
-EFRAG observes that many of the factors described (nature and magnitude, effect of trends...) are common to the two assessments. - (c) Considering providing an example to illustrating the thought process in assessing benefits for users.
+However, EFRAG considers that this guidance is too generic and could be usefully supplemented by: - (a) Emphasising the interactions between the assessment of benefits to users with the assessment of materiality of the information.
+EFRAG observes that many of the factors described (nature and magnitude, effect of trends...) are common to the two assessments; and - (b) Considering providing an example to illustrating the thought process in assessing benefits for users.